saworbit/SPACE/docs/future_state_architecture.md

 ---

 © 2025 Shane Wall & contributors.
-Licensed under the Apache License, Version 2.0.
+Licensed under MIT OR Apache License 2.0.
 ## Phase 5: Beyond the Mesh

 Phase 4 closes the loop on universal views and full-mesh metadata shards.
 Phase 5 will build on what we shipped:\\